The SentineleseThe SentineleseThe SentineleseThe SentineleseThe Sentinelese

 How the Sentinelese live

-The Sentinelese hunt and gather in the forest, and fish in the coastal waters.
-Unlike the neighboring Jarawa tribe, they make boats and these are in the form of narrow outrigger canoes.
+The Sentinelese hunt and gather in the rainforest, and fish in the coastal waters.
+Unlike the neighboring Jarawa people, they make boats - very narrow outrigger canoes.
 These can only be used in shallow waters as they are steered and propelled with a pole like a punt.

-They are a nomadic, hunter gatherer tribe and it is thought that the Sentinelese live in three small bands.
+They are a nomadic, hunter gatherer people and it is thought that the Sentinelese live in three groups.
 They have two different types of houses; large communal huts with several hearths for a number of families, and more temporary shelters, with no sides, which can sometimes be seen on the beach, with space for one family unit.
 The women wear fibre strings tied around their waists, necks and heads.
 The men also wear necklaces and headbands, but with a thicker waist belt.
-The men carry spears, bows and arrows.
+They carry spears, bows and arrows.

 The Sentinelese make narrow outrigger canoes. © A. Justin, An.
 S.I.

-They attracted international attention in the wake of the 2004 Asian tsunami, when a member of the tribe was photographed on a beach, firing arrows at a helicopter which was checking on their welfare.
+They attracted international attention in the wake of the 2004 Asian tsunami, when a Sentinelese man was photographed on a beach, firing arrows at a helicopter which was checking on their welfare.

 The Sentinelese, Andaman Islands. © Christian Caron – Creative Commons A-NC-SA

 In the late 1800s M.V.
 Portman, the British ‘Officer in Charge of the Andamanese’ landed, with a large team, on North Sentinel Island in the hope of contacting the Sentinelese.
-The party included trackers from Andamanese tribes who had already made contact with the British, officers and convicts.
+The party included officers, convicts, and other Andamanese people who had already been forcibly contacted by the British.

-They saw recently abandoned camps and paths but the Sentinelese were nowhere to be seen.
-After a few days they came across an elderly couple and some children who, ‘in the interest of science’ were taken to Port Blair, the regional capital.
+The party found recently abandoned camps and paths but the Sentinelese were nowhere to be seen, though they did find the skeleton of an old man “placed in a large bucket, in a sitting posture, and hidden in the buttressed roots of a big tree”.
+It’s possible that the Sentinelese honour their dead in this way.
+After a few days, the party saw an elderly couple and four children who, ‘in the interest of science’ were kidnapped and taken to Portman's house in Port Blair, the regional capital.
 Predictably they soon fell ill and the adults died.
 The children were taken back to their island with a number of gifts.

 It is not known how many Sentinelese became ill as a result of this ‘science’ but it’s likely that the children would have passed on their diseases and the results would have been devastating.
-Intergenerational trauma from this experience may account for the Sentinelese’s continued hostility and rejection of outsiders.
+Intergenerational trauma from this harrowing experience and other similar ones is likely to account for the Sentinelese’s determination to avoid contact with outsiders.

 Contact rejected